 Year 9 Art is a 12 week fun-filled journey full of exciting creative opportunities and new artmaking experiences.
-Students will create new worlds and expand their imaginations through creative storytelling, using traditional techniques and skills such as Drawing, Painting, Printmaking and Sculpture, alongside new digital design technologies which focus on Animation, Photography, Design, Digital drawing and Virtual Reality.
-Students will have the opportunity to use industry creative software via the Adobe Creative Suite, whilst learning new interactive drawing apps for drawing, painting, animation and film editing.
+Students will create new worlds and expand their imaginations through creative storytelling, using traditional techniques and skills such as Drawing, Painting, Printmaking and Sculpture, alongside new digital design technologies which focus on 3D Scanning, Virtual and Augmented Reality, Photography, Design, Digital Drawing.
+Students will have the opportunity to use a huge variety of creative apps such as ProCreate, Reality Composer, CapCut, ARVid and PolyCam, as well using industry creative software via the Adobe Creative Suite for painting, drawing, sculpting, animating, photography and design.
 This duel approach to making artworks will sit alongside the development for students to become independent, creative thinkers and build their confidence to achieve at the highest level, creating artworks of originality and personality, reflecting their responses to a fast and changing world.
-This course is a must for dreamers and those with unique imaginations, bursting to visualize them.
+This course is a must for dreamers and those with unique imaginations, bursting to visualize them in new exciting ways in a fun creative atmosphere.

 The Year 10 Art Course is an exciting new opportunity for a huge range of creative play across a variety of diverse art forms.
 From Digital Design, Drawing, Sculpture, Mixed Reality (Virtual and Augmented Reality) and Animation, through to Painting, Printmaking, Photography and Experimental Drawing, the course takes students on a journey which enables them to experience rich creative collaborations with Technology and other departments, using a wide range of traditional and digital skills to produce original and exciting artworks.
 Students will further develop their ability to develop unique ideas based on the practical study of exciting New Zealand and international artists and designers.
-The creative possibilities are endless for those students who wish to continue in the Creative Arts and to follow a pathway through to Senior Art, Tertiary study and beyond.
-By the end of the course, students will be confident young artists, capable of producing artwork and designs across a wide range of creative disciplines, based on their response to the world around them, ready to move into Painting or PhotoDesign at Level 1 NCEA or Cambridge study with IGCSE.
-This course is a must for our very best creative students and the best foundation for developing visual imagination and creative thinking.
+The creative possibilities are endless for those students who wish to continue in the Creative Arts and to follow a pathway through to Senior Art, tertiary study and beyond.
+By the end of the course, students will be confident young artists, capable of producing artwork and designs across a wide range of creative disciplines, based on their response to the world around them, ready to move into Art & Painting or Photography and Design courses at Year 11.
+This course is a must for our very best creative students and the best foundation for developing visual imagination and creative thinking across a range of art & design disciplines.